joeltadeu/job-management/README.md

 This project is using [Grafana](https://grafana.com/docs/grafana/latest/) and [Prometheus](https://prometheus.io/) for monitoring microservices and [Zipkin](https://zipkin.io/) for log tracking to ensure comprehensive observability and performance management.

+This project utilizes [Grafana Loki](https://grafana.com/docs/loki/latest/) to efficiently aggregate and manage logs from various sources.
+By centralizing log data, Loki enables seamless monitoring, troubleshooting, and analysis within a unified platform.
+It integrates smoothly with Grafana, allowing for easy visualization of log metrics alongside other system metrics, facilitating comprehensive insights into system performance and behavior.

 ## Architecture
 ![Alt text](_assets/job-management-architecture.png?raw=true "Job Management Architecture")